Use the VI Configuration wizard in the SDDC Manager UI to create a new workload domain.

 vSAN Max requires vSAN ESA.

-Provide names for the VI workload domain and organization, choose a vCenter Single Sign-On domain, and select whether the VI workload domain will use vSphere Lifecycle Manager images or baselines.
+Provide names for the VI workload domain and organization and choose a vCenter Single Sign-On domain.
+For VMware Cloud Foundation 5.2, select whether the VI workload domain will use vSphere Lifecycle Manager images or baselines.

 When you create a VI workload domain, you can join it to the management domain's vCenter Single Sign-On domain or a new vCenter Single Sign-On domain that is not used by any other workload domain.
 Joining a new vCenter Single Sign-On domain enables a VI workload domain to be isolated from the other workload domains in your VMware Cloud Foundation instance.
 The vCenter Single Sign-On domain for a VI workload domain determines the local authentication space.